Uber self-driving car kills Arizona pedestrian

 "Our hearts go out to the victim's family," an Uber spokesperson told AFP.
 "We are fully cooperating with local authorities in their investigation of this incident."

-Uber has suspend use of self-driving cars it was testing or using in Tempe, Pittsburgh, Toronto, and San Francisco, according to the company.
+Uber said it had temporarily halted its use of self-driving cars for testing or customer rides in Tempe, Pittsburgh, Toronto, and San Francisco.

-Uber was only using autonomous vehicles as part of its regular passenger service in Pittsburgh and Tempe.
+Tempe is one of just two cities -- along with Pittsburgh -- where the ride-sharing firm has been using autonomous vehicles as part of its regular passenger.

-A vehicle operator in the driver's seat was the only person in the Uber car when the fatal accident occurred, according to the company.
+The vehicle operator in the driver's seat was the only person in the car when the accident occurred, Uber said.
 The car was in police hands on Monday.

 Sunday's accident was the first fatal self-driving car crash involving a pedestrian.